 - 1. How often student/ supervisor have met to discuss thesis progress? - 2.
 When did these meetings occur? - 3.
 Did student respect requirements for the outline? - 4.
-What piece of the thesis was due by the due date in fall/ spring semester (i.e. first chapter; summaries of multiple chapters; evidence of research progress, etc.)? - 5.
+What piece of the thesis was due by the due date in fall/ spring semester (i.e. first chapter; summaries of multiple chapters; charts, survey, illustrative material; evidence of research progress, etc.)? - 5.
 How much progress on the thesis was required to approve student's work for continuation in spring semester? - 6.
 What are the expectations for successful completion of the thesis rough draft in spring semester? - 7.
+Grade for the student's work in Fall/Spring semester - 8.
 Recommend/ not recommend to continue the senior thesis writing